-With the coming into force of the Act to amend the Civil Code, the Code of Civil Procedure and the Public Curator Act (Bill 18) by June 2022, the curatorship and advisorship to a person of full age will be abolished.
-The only protective supervision for incapable persons will henceforth be what is known as a “modulated” tutorship.
+With the coming into force of the Act to amend the Civil Code, the Code of Civil Procedure and the Public Curator Act (Bill 18) as of November 1st 2022, the curatorship and advisorship to a person of full age are abolished.
+The only form of supervision for incapable persons will henceforth be what is known as a “modulated” tutorship.

 Two other representation measures will also be possible: